mattiasahlsen/labyrinth-game/README.md

 # labyrinth-game
 An online multiplayer maze game in python3 using pygame and tcp.
-The maze is automatically and randomly generated using a depth-first search algorithm.
+The maze is automatically and randomly generated using a depth-first search algorithm, https://en.wikipedia.org/wiki/Maze_generation_algorithm#Depth-first_search

 ## Goal
 Be the first one to get to the middle of the maze and get the coin.
 Simple, right?